The Complete Guide to Anti-AI Design in 2026

 Part 4: Transformation -- Fixing Existing Code

 Most projects are not greenfield.
-You have an existing codebase with AI patterns already embedded.
-Sailop's transform command rewrites specific patterns while preserving functionality.
+The AI patterns are already in the tree.
+Sailop's transform rewrites specific patterns while leaving behavior alone.

 Before/After Example 1: Hero Section